NikHoh/apriltag-maze/README.md

 A maze consists of MDF walls (250mm x 170mm x 3mm).
 Each wall consists of 4 AprilTags.
 One big and one small AprilTag on each side.

-Looking from abow on a maze, the coordinate system origin is in the upper left corner with the x-axis pointing downwards and the y-axis pointing to the right.
+Looking from above on a maze, the coordinate system origin is in the upper left corner with the x-axis pointing downwards and the y-axis pointing to the right.

 By convention, the smallest AprilTag ID on a wall is a multiple of 4.
 It belongs to the big AprilTag that by convention either points to North (on a horizontal wall) or to West (on a vertical wall).
 The small tag on the same side of the wall has ID +1.
 The big tag on the other side of the wall (pointing South or East) has ID +1.
 The small tag in the other side has ID +1.